This post is also available in: Français

 The Trend Buzz and Monthly Trends tools are also a perfect starting point for this research, based on the keywords most searched for by buyers, even if they are generic.

 The Trend Buzz tool even lists trending keywords sorted by color, product, recipient, style, and material!
+As you are researching using these tabs, add them to your current keyword list by clicking the star icon.

 By using tools like eRank, you can niche down hot trending generic keywords into a list of effective long tail keywords that will attract buyers ready to buy.